 Before you add a company's share of stock in your investment portfolio, it would be wise to ask yourself why you are interested in investing in that particular business.
 It is dangerous to fall in love with a corporation and buy it solely because you feel fondly for its products or people.
 After all, the best company in the world is a lousy investment if you pay too much for it.

-Make sure the fundamentals of the company (current price, profits, good management, etc.), which can be found in their corporate filings like the annual report, 10K, and 10Q, are the only reason you are investing.
+Make sure the fundamentals of the company (current price, profits, good management, etc.), are the only reason you are investing.
 Anything else is based on your emotions; this leads to speculation rather than intelligent investing.
 You have to remove your feelings from the equation and select your investments based on the cold, hard data.
 This requires patience and the willingness to walk away from a potential stock position if it does not appear to be fairly valued or undervalued.

-If you aren't willing to buy shares in a company and forget about them for the next ten years (five years at the absolute minimum), you have no business owning those shares at all.
+If you aren't willing to buy shares in a company and forget about them for the next 10 years (five years at the absolute minimum), you have no business owning those shares at all.
 The simple but painful truth of this is evident on Wall Street every day.
-Professional money managers attempt to beat the Dow Jones Industrial Average, which is a collection of 30 largely unmanaged stocks, but year after year, a not insignificant percentage fail to do this.
-It seems impossible that a portfolio managed by the best minds in finance can't beat an unmanaged portfolio of long-term stocks held indefinitely, but it happens (partly due to the incentive structure created by investors themselves, who reward frenetic activity and flashy strategy names - portfolio managers who tried to behave rationally might have a harder time attracting assets).
+Professional money managers attempt to beat the markets, but year after year, most fail to do this.
+It seems impossible that a portfolio managed by the best minds in finance can't beat an unmanaged portfolio of long-term stocks held indefinitely, but it happens.

 The guaranteed way to success has historically been to select a great company, pay as little as possible for the initial stake, begin a dollar cost averaging program, reinvest the dividends and leave the position alone for several decades.